CrayLabs/SmartSim-Scaling/README.md

 is an MPI application that produces datasets that are added to an aggregation list.
 In the producer application, each MPI rank has a single-threaded client.
 The second application is a consumer application.
 This application consumes the aggregation lists that are produced by the first application.
+The consumer application can be configured to use multiple threads for data aggregation.
 The producer and consumer applications are running at the same time.

-Each client in the producer application performs 100 executions of the following command:
+By default, the clients in the producer application perform 20 executions of the following command:

   1) ``append_to_list`` (add dataset to the aggregation list)